BEAST2-Dev/hmc/_pages/hmc/ClusterTree/adjustTreeNodeHeights.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Cluster Tree adjust Tree Node Heights
+title: BEAST 2 Help Me Choose Cluster tree -- adjust tree node heights
 tags: []
 ---

-## Cluster Tree adjust Tree Node Heights
+## Cluster tree -- adjust tree node heights

-if true (default), then tree node heights are adjusted to avoid non-positive branch lengths.
+If true (default), then tree node heights are adjusted to avoid non-positive branch lengths.
 If you want to maintain zero branch lengths then you must set this to false.